 TL;DR

-• Think of it as: XML (discovery) + HTML structure + llms.txt context + deep semantic layer = complete AI visibility
+- It builds on existing standards: XML (discovery) + HTML (structure) + llms.txt (context) + deep semantic layer

 The Evolution of Sitemaps